Oneflow-Inc/oneflow-documentation/en/docs/adv_examples/bert.md

 ## Summary
 BERT(Bidirectional Encoder Representations from Transformers) is a technique for NLP.
-In our case, we implements BERT based on the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) using OneFlow.
+In our case, we implement BERT based on the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) using OneFlow.

 ### Model
 | **Model** | **Hidden layers** | **Hidden unit size** | **Attention heads** | **Feedforward filter size** | **Max sequence length** | **Parameters** |